 A team of researchers at the Osaka University and Osaka Habikino Medical Center in Japan conducted the recent study.
 They have now published their findings in the journal Proceedings of the National Academy of Sciences.

 The global race to develop a vaccine for

 Because scientists do not fully understand the mechanisms behind severe COVID-19, many doctors are treating it by following the sepsis treatment guidelines.

 In this recent study, the scientists focused on cytokines.
 These are a group of small proteins that modulate the immune response to trauma, infection, and conditions such as cancer.

 Among other things, cytokines activate inflammation, which is part of the healing process.

 Sometimes, the body releases an excess of cytokines.
 This causes excess inflammation, which can damage tissues.
-This response is called a cytokine storm.
+This response is called a